-Sam Moleko is a Director in the Commercial Practice Group of Phatshoane Henney Attorneys.
-With 10 years’ experience as a commercial practitioner, Sam provides corporate, business and commercial services to public and private sector clients.
+Sam Moleko is a Consultant in the Commercial Practice Group of Phatshoane Henney Attorneys.
+With 10 years’ experience as a commercial practitioner, Sam is extremely well-versed in providing corporate, business and commercial services to public and private sector clients.

 Already at university, Sam developed an interest in commercial law, serving as a tutorial lecturer and academic assistant in the Mercantile Department and gaining valuable experience in corporate law and international economic crime.
 In 2004 Sam attended and was elected as a member of the Secretariat at the Twenty Second International Symposium on Economic Crimes at Jesus College, Cambridge, and United Kingdom.

 During his studies, Sam was also contracted to assist the Supreme Court of Appeal to compile a report to the Department of Justice regarding the breakdown of caseload and turnaround times of the Supreme Court of Appeal for the period 2002-2004.
 The results were collated in an article published in The South African Law Journal, Vol 124, (Part 1) 2007.